Fontbonne Hall Academy: STEM Programs

-Fontbonne continues its tradition of an all-girls education, which is associated with female graduates who are more academically and politically engaged than their female counterparts in coeducational private schools, with a higher likelihood of assuming leadership positions and pursuing careers in male-dominated STEM fields.

 Fontbonne students participate in the ACE mentor and Manhattan College engineering programs.

 Fontbonne students also recently started participating in a STEM Workshop at CUNY Graduate Center and Techweek NYC.

 The school is collaborating with St. Francis College and NYU Polytechnic School of Engineering to provide more learning opportunities for students interested in the STEM fields.

 Spiritual life

-Fontbonne’s culture is strongly tied to its Catholic tradition.
+Fontbonne’s culture is tied to the Catholic tradition.
 At school Masses, students and faculty sing the hymn, “The Servant Song,” to express a spirit of service to other members of the Fontbonne family and to the larger community.

 Four years of Religious Studies are required, beginning with the Sacred Scriptures in freshman year and ending with a course in Loving Relationships in senior year.
 Fontbonne students have a day retreat for three years and an overnight retreat in their last year.

 School Masses are held for major holidays, including Easter, Thanksgiving and Christmas, as well as to celebrate Catholic feast days, such as the Feast of St. Joseph.
-Monsignor Robert Romano is Fontbonne’s chaplain and pastor of Our Lady of Guadalupe parish in Dyker Heights, Brooklyn.

-Culture

-Fontbonne maintains the small school environment through competitive enrollment and small class size.
-Maximum enrollment for each of the four years is about 120 young women.
-Students are assigned to a faculty advisor or FA and the homeroom led by the FA for four years.
-The faculty advisor develops a relationship with each student and works to actively discuss the student’s problems, achievements, interests and goals.